zyedidia/micro/README.md

 you are using a terminal which does not support 256 color mode.
 Try changing the color scheme to `simple` by pressing <kbd>Ctrl-e</kbd> in micro and typing `set colorscheme simple`.

-If you are using the default Ubuntu terminal, to enable 256 make sure your `TERM` variable is set to `xterm-256color`.
+If you are using the default Ubuntu terminal, to enable 256 color mode make sure your `TERM` variable is set to `xterm-256color`.

 Many of the Windows terminals don't support more than 16 colors, which means